 Big cities have a ton of advantages, but the more tightly packed an urban area is, the better chance you’ll find that it has a high crime rate.
 While these statistics should be taken seriously, it’s important to keep them in perspective.

-With that in mind, you’ll generally find that most areas are safer than the statistics imply as long as you maintain situational awareness, know when to steer clear of certain areas, and avoid putting yourself in situations you know could become dangerous.
+With that in mind, you’ll generally find that most areas are safer than the statistics imply as long as you stay aware, steer clear of bad areas, and avoid putting yourself in dangerous situations.

-If you’re in search of an apartment, your first concern should be narrowing options down to those that have the amenities you’ll need.
+If you’re in search of an apartment, your first concern should be narrowing your options down to one that suits your needs while living in Denver.

 One of your biggest considerations will be accounting for the weather in Colorado, which runs the gambit from very cold to pretty hot throughout the year.

-You’ll definitely want a place with heat and air conditioning to get you through the more extreme highs and lows of the seasons.
+You’ll definitely want a place with heating and air conditioning to get you through the more extreme highs and lows of the seasons when living in Denver.

 And while you’re planning your heating and cooling needs, it might be the right time to start thinking about the average cost of utilities in Denver that you’ll be paying.